thekayd/NewsNest/README.md

 - Share insights and opinions with the community.
 - Messages are securely stored in the Firebase database, ensuring safe and reliable communication.

+### 4. Push Notifications
+Stay up-to-date with real-time push notifications:

+- Article Alerts: Users receive notifications about newly released articles in their selected categories.
+- Firebase Cloud Messaging (FCM): Notifications are pushed directly to the user's device, even when the app is closed.

+### 5. Offline Viewing Mode
+Users can now access articles offline:

+- Cached Articles: News articles are stored locally, allowing users to view content even without internet connectivity.
+- Automatic Syncing: Articles are synced and updated when the device reconnects to the internet, ensuring content is up-to-date.

+### 6. Fingerprint Verification for Added Security
+NewsNest enhances user security with fingerprint authentication:

+- Secure Access: Users can enable fingerprint verification to quickly and securely access the app.
+- Convenient Login: Once registered, users can log in with a single touch.

+### 7. Multi-language Support
+Catering to a diverse user base, NewsNest offers multi-language support:

+- Language Toggle: Users can switch between languages (currently supports English and Afrikaans) in the settings.
+- Localized Experience: The interface and content adapt instantly to the selected language.

 # OPSC7312-Backend API Documentation